conorharkin1/ProgressTracker/README.md

 # Welcome to Progess Tracker
-A web application I created to organise my university work all in one place in order to keep track of deadlines and tasks easily.
-Progress Tracker can 'sync' with Canvas and will automatically create Tasks and Objectives based on your current module enrolments and active assignments <br> <br>
+A web application I created to organise my university work all in one place in order to keep track of deadlines for all of my assignments across all of my modules easily.
+Progress Tracker can 'sync' with Canvas and will automatically create Tasks and Objectives based on current module enrolments and active assignments <br> <br>
 ## Skills improved
 ![My Skills](https://skillicons.dev/icons?i=dotnet,cpp,js,html,css)